 The Community Foundation connected fundholder Lilli Trinchero with Katherine Loudon, Washoe County School District head of counseling, equity and diversity to find ways to eliminate school bullying.
 10 years later, this working relationship with the Community Foundation led to WCSD receiving a Federal grant of more than $4 million to create a safer environment for students.

 “This funding will allow us to make a meaningful difference in the lives of so many of our students,” said Katherine Loudon, director of counseling, equity and diversity for WCSD.
 “It will help break a damaging and devastating cycle by providing intervention services for students who are affected by violence and substance use in their daily lives.”

 Including the audit report in the application, Katherine applied for a competitive Federal Grant.
-In September 2014 our community learned that WCSD is one of 21 school districts across the nation to receive the U.S. Department of Education Project Prevention grant, a five-year grant to help children who have been exposed to pervasive violence.
+In September 2014 our community learned that WCSD was one of 21 school districts across the nation to receive the U.S. Department of Education Project Prevention grant, a five-year grant to help children who have been exposed to pervasive violence.
 More than 200 school districts applied for the funding, which will help support school climate improvement programs that combat bullying, violence, and substance use.
 Learn more about the grant here.

 Collaboration is the way the Community Foundation does business.

 Learn more about the Celebrate Diversity Fund and Lilli Trinchero’s passion to fight bullying here.